fatihemre01/vr_website/README.md

+_Note:_ Make sure you have docker engine installed on your machine (https://docs.docker.com/engine/install/ubuntu/)

+**The steps to run the project properly:**

+1. Open the docker-compose.yaml file and assign your mongo atlas connection string to MONGO_URI enviroment variable.

--run the project by:
+2. Run the project by:

-# docker run --name myapp_c -p 3000:3000 -e MONGO_URI=mongodb+srv://fatih:ePgecK4N1JqdnTFC@cluster0.wyzixjs.mongodb.net/VrWebsite -d myapp
+# docker compose up -d

 You can access to website from:

 # http://localhost:3000

+-
+-
+-
+-

+Made by kaliteli yazılımcı ;)